billhails/CEKF/README.md

 from [983](https://github.com/983/bigint), only slightly amended to play nice with the CEKF memory management and garbage collection.

+## Unicode

+There is very basic support for Unicode, both in strings and in identifiers.
+The base `Character` type is now a `wchar_t` which stores raw Unicode code points.
+The only supported encoding is UTF8, which is used internally for C strings in the interpreter, to read source files and and to output characters to the terminal.

+## SQLite

+The implementation bundles SQLite3 and provides an interface to it, see [here](docs/SQLITE.md).
+The primary reason being to allow convenient and fast lookup of Unicode data for individual characters, should the need arise.

 ## Code Generation

 While not properly part of the language description, I'm using some